lawinno/lawinno.github.io/actors/index.md

 <h3>People</h3>
 <ul>
 	{% for page in site.pages %}
-		{% if page.tags contains "people" %}
+		{% if page.categories contains "people-class" %}
 			<li>
 				<a href="{{ page.url }}">{{ page.title }}</a>: {{ page.short-description }}
 			</li>